 His crimes were specifically committed with the intent to cause all the Whos to, “cry boo-hoo.”
 The Grinch’s saving grace here is that this is difficult to prove.
 The only witness for this statement is his dog, who can’t testify.

-Another aggravating factor is the planning and forethought that went into his actions.
+Another aggravating factor is the planning and forethought that went into his live action.
 Between the suit, slay, and necessary organization to pull it off, it would be nigh-impossible to pass this off as a crime of opportunity.

-Fortunately for the Grinch, he may find some redemption in mitigating circumstances.
-These are the reverse of aggravating factors, allowing for greater leniency.
+Fortunately for Dr. Seuss’ the Grinch, he may find some redemption in mitigating circumstances.
+After The Grinch gets convicted for criminal offences there are mitigating factors that would allow for greater leniency and an earlier release date.

 Medical and psychological factors may have played a role in the decision to commit the offences.
 The book cites that, “it could be his head wasn’t screwed on just right,” and his heart being, “two sizes too small,” as possible reasons for the criminal acts.

-It is unlikely that the Grinch would be found not criminally responsible.
-However, these conditions may be considered mitigating circumstances that could lessen the severity.
+It is unlikely that the Grinch stole Christmas and would be found not criminally responsible.
+However, these conditions may be considered mitigating circumstances that could lessen the severity, and there would be no definitive release date for him.

-Another mitigating factor is that the Grinch displays genuine remorse for the actions and attempts to make amends.
+Another mitigating factor is that the Grinch, just like Benedict Cumberbatch, displays genuine remorse for the actions and attempts to make amends.
 After his heart grows two sizes, he sees the error of his ways and returns all of the gifts, decorations, and food.
 The town seems to accept this gesture, they even let the Grinch cut the roast-beast at their Christmas feast.
 With this acceptance, It’s possible that the victims may not even press charges.
+It would have been a completely different story if this happened in New York, Toronto or even Berlin.

 The mitigating circumstances could lead to leniency in sentencing if convicted.